 Industry-wide fluctuations in the computer marketplace have materially adversely affected us in the past and may materially adversely affect us in the future.
-Our Client segment revenue is focused on the consumer desktop and notebook PC segments, which in the third quarter of 2022 experienced a decline as a result of weak PC market macroeconomic conditions and inventory correction actions across the PC supply chain.
+We offer products that are used in different end markets and the demand for our products can vary among our Data Center, Client, Gaming and Embedded end markets.
+Our Client segment revenue is focused on the consumer desktop and notebook PC segments, which since the second half of 2022 has experienced a decline as a result of weak PC market macroeconomic conditions and inventory correction actions across the PC supply chain.
 In the past, revenues from the Client and Gaming segments have experienced a decline driven by, among other factors, the adoption of smaller and other form factors, increased competition and changes in replacement cycles.
-The success of our semi-custom SoC products is dependent on securing customers for our semi-custom design pipeline and consumer market conditions, including the success of the Sony PlayStation® 5, Microsoft® XboxTM Series S and Microsoft® XboxTM Series X game console systems and next generation consoles for Sony and Microsoft, worldwide.
 In addition, the GPU market has at times seen elevated demand due to the application of GPU products to cryptocurrency mining.
 For example, our GPU revenue has been affected in part by the volatility of the cryptocurrency mining market.
 Demand for cryptocurrency has changed and is likely to continue to change quickly.
 For example, China has banned such activities, and corresponding interest in mining of such currencies are subject to significant fluctuations.
 Alternatively, countries have created and may continue to create their own cryptocurrencies or equivalents that could also impact interest in mining.
 If we are unable to manage the risks related to the volatility of the cryptocurrency mining market, our GPU business could be materially adversely affected.
+The success of our semi-custom SoC products in our Gaming segment is dependent on securing customers for our semi-custom design pipeline and consumer market conditions, including the success of the Sony PlayStation® 5, Microsoft® XboxTM Series S and Microsoft® XboxTM Series X game console systems and next generation consoles for Sony and Microsoft, worldwide.